MA in American Studies

 For the particular courses offered by DAS each term, check out the SEAS Course Catalogue:

-For information on thesis requirements in the MA in the American track, see:
+For information on thesis requirements in the MA in American Studies, see: